__________________________________________

 The forecast for the trend in the San Francisco housing market for the 3 years

-ending with the 3rd Quarter of 2014 is DOWN.
-The Accuracy of the Trend
+ending with the 4th Quarter of 2015 is UP.
+The Accuracy of the Trend Forecast

-Forecast for San Francisco is 82%.
-In other words, when tested against
+for San Francisco is 82%.
+In other words, when tested against historical data,

-historical data, the forecasting methodology was correct 82% of the time.
+the forecasting methodology was correct 82% of the time.
+Accordingly,

-Accordingly, Forecast-Chart.com estimates that the probability for falling house
+Forecast-Chart.com estimates that the probability for rising house prices in San

-prices in San Francisco is 82% during this period.
-If this Housing Market
+Francisco is 82% during this period.
+If this Housing Market Forecast is correct,

 Part 2: MARKET SUMMARY